tawesoft/morph/doc/deep-copy-equals-without-reflection.md

 expression can be written for any input and output, regardless of what name they are given (or not given) in the function signature.

-## Generating a "deep copy" function:
+## Generating a custom "deep copy" function

 For example, let's revisit `Tree`: